 Because opioids slow breathing, the drugs can be deadly.
-In 2016, more than 42,000 Americans died of an opioid overdose — a record number and a 28 percent increase over 2015 that was driven in large part by increasing use of synthetic opioids such fentanyl.
+In 2016, more than 42,000 Americans died of an opioid overdose — a record number that was a 28 percent increase over 2015, driven in large part by accidental ingestion of fentanyl.

 Those at highest risk of an opioid overdose include:

 Individuals with an opioid use disorder are at an especially high risk of overdose following detox, after completing a drug rehab program or following release from jail or prison because of a reduced tolerance.
 Even a low dose of an opioid or opiate can be fatal after a short time of abstinence.

 The three main signs of an opioid overdose are:

 Death from an opioid overdose is often preventable.
 If administered in time, the drug naloxone, also known by the brand name Narcan, can reverse the effects of an opioid overdose.

 Highly potent opioids such as fentanyl, however, may require multiple doses of the medication.
 It may take six or more shots of naloxone to reverse the effects of carfentanil, a synthetic opioid 10,000 times stronger than morphine that is used to tranquilize elephants and other large animals.